BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 ### Team exercises 👥

-If the exercise happens to be a exercise where students work together.
-You will additionally see the controls to manually control teams.
+If the exercise requires a team, you will see extra controls to manually control these teams.

 In the case of a team exercise that requires 4 students, Jarvis will by default start a team with the first student that arrives.